John King (journalist): Personal life

 King was born in Boston.
-He is of Irish descent with ancestors from Dún Locháin, Co.
+He is of Irish Catholic descent with ancestors from Dún Locháin, Co.
 Galway.
 He attended Boston Latin School, and earned a bachelor's degree in journalism from the University of Rhode Island.
 John King and Jean Makie, his first wife, have two children, named Noah and Hannah.

-On May 25, 2008, King married his second wife, fellow CNN anchor Dana Bash.
+After divorcing Makie, King married his second wife, fellow CNN anchor Dana Bash on May 25, 2008.
 Before marrying Bash, King (previously a Roman Catholic) converted to Judaism, Bash's religion.
 Bash and King have a son, Jonah, who was born in June 2011.
 The couple separated in March 2012.

 On October 19, 2021, King revealed on his show Inside Politics that he has multiple sclerosis and is thus immunocompromised.
-The following day, October 20, 2021, King revealed when asked about the subject of his multiple sclerosis by CNN New Day anchor John Berman, that he has been diagnosed for 13 years.
+The following day, he revealed to CNN New Day anchor John Berman that he had been diagnosed 13 years earlier.
 According to King, he had problems feeling his legs since covering the Clinton administration in the late 1990s.
-After those problems worsened during the 2008 presidential campaign, he was diagnosed with multiple sclerosis.
+After those problems worsened during the 2008 presidential campaign, he received his diagnosis.